Code-Institute-Submissions/florencemezino-basic-vits_AprResub/READMEms4.md

 ## Features left to implement

 - Option to import blood test result within their profile account to generate a list of vitamins and supplements recommendations
-- Develop an Ocuure app so reminders to take vitamins are sent to user by mobile push notifications
+- Develop an Basic Vits app so reminders to take vitamins are sent to user by mobile push notifications
 - Receive monthly nutritive recipes ideas as per health goals set in profile account.
 - Recover password if forgotten
 - Reminder to get a refill on product recommendations (push by email)